 For those dealing with impaired sleep, a melatonin supplement may be helpful.
 Melatonin is a natural supplement that helps regulate the sleep-wake cycle.

 K-Laser Therapy.
 This treatment enhances microstimulation, and by stimulating red blood cell flow to the affected areas, it reduces pain and inflammation, while promoting tissue healing.
 It also enhances venous and lymphatic return, as a result of oxygenating tissues (Read more about the benefits of K-Laser Therapy).
 One study published in the Journal of Lasers in Medical Science states:

 Cognitive-Behavioral Therapy (CBT).
-There's evidence that CBT may help fibromyalgia patients deal with chronic pain and stressful situations.
-You need to consult a health practitioner who is knowledgeable in this type of therapy, which focuses on defining and setting limits.
-The effects of CBT for fibromyalgia are not always long-term, but they are certainly useful for those who are struggling with high levels of psychological stress.6
+There’s evidence that CBT may help fibromyalgia patients deal with chronic pain and negative moods.15 However, further research is still needed in this area.
+You also need to consult a health practitioner who is knowledgeable in this type of therapy, which focuses on defining and setting limits.

 Mild exercise.
 Getting some movement into your daily routine may help you deal with fibromyalgia pain.
 Walking is a low-impact aerobic activity that can bring oxygen in your joints and decrease your pain and stiffness.
 Stretching is another great activity, but be sure to never stretch to the point of pain.
 Weight lifting significantly decreases pain as well, as long as the weights are light and the intensity is increased lightly.

 Aquatic exercises can also be beneficial.
 A 2007 study published in Arthritis Research and Therapy found that women who did aquatic exercises in a heated pool, for an hour three times a week, had less fibromyalgia symptoms than those who did not.16